hmcts/idam-java-client/README.md

 All methods provided by this library are now deprecated in idam-api, except for the OpenId and v1 user methods.
 For those calls there are preferred alternatives listed below.

-## Alternatives for OpenId
+## Alternatives for OpenId calls

 The OpenId methods in this library (listed below) can be replaced by standard OpenId/OAuth2 libraries, for example passport, express-openid-connect or Spring Security.
 * IdamClient.getUserInfo
 * IdamClient.getAccessToken (password grant)
 * IdamApi.generateOpenIdToken (mostly/always password grants)

 Note that getAccessToken makes a password grant call which is deprecated in OAuth2, but still widely used.
-Password grants are available in Spring Security, but CFT IdAM provide auto configuration to make integrating them easier in https://github.com/hmcts/idam-legacy-auth-support
+Password grants are available in Spring Security, but CFT IdAM provide auto configuration to make integrating them easier in https://github.com/hmcts/idam-legacy-auth-support.

+The key benefit of using Spring to handle password grants is that you don't need to implement your own token caching/refresh mechanism.

 ## Alternatives for idam-api v1 user calls